DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 cin.get(name, ArSize).get(); // concatenate member functions

 // get() (but not getline()) reads an empty
-// line, it sets something called the failbit.The implications of
+// line, it sets something called the failbit.
+The implications of
 // this act are that further input is blocked, but you can restore
 // input with the following command: cin.clear();